-VLL uses a standard interest rate swap for the purposes of reducing the BEL exposure to interest rate movements.
-Similarly standard interest swaps are used on the PAC for the purposes of reducing the IFRS reserve exposure to interest rate movements which may otherwise cause a loss of own funds in DHEL through an impairment of the loan to PAC.
-DHEL further holds a receiver swaption for liquidity management purposes.
+Standard interest rate swaps are used on the PAC book for the purposes of reducing the IFRS reserve exposure to interest rate movements which may otherwise cause a loss of own funds in DHEL through an impairment of the loan to PAC.
+There are no swaps in place for VLL as they only provide partial protection against VLL's interest rate exposure.
+However, VLL has adequate processes in place for monitoring and managing interest rate risk.